Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \subsection{Problem Statement}

-In this paper we consider ourselves to be in the role of the analyst attempting to attribute source code and break anonymity.
+In this paper we take on the role of an analyst attempting to attribute source code and break anonymity.
+The analyst has the job of preparing a report indicating the conclusions reached through the attribution process.
+This may indicate an author, likelihood of an author, a subset of the suspect set to investigate further, or likelihood of the true author not being in the suspect set, as the data requires.

 We assume that the collaboratively written code we are examining has been pre-segmented by author.
-This segmentation may be from version control commits, git blame, or some other method of decompositon; we only assume that we have small samples which can be reasonably attributed to a single individual.
+This segmentation may be from version control commits, git blame, or some other method of decomposition; we only assume that we have small samples which can be reasonably attributed to a single individual.
 We also assume that we have training data which consists of similarly segmented code samples by our suspect programmers, rather than full files.
 Note that this later assumption does not particularly limit us in practical application because we can artificially segment a single authored file if necessary.

-In our primary case, we assume that our segmented samples are linked by the segmentation method.
-Through version control methods this would correspond to accounts, while through other methods this may correspond to clusters generated through a clustering algorithm.
+In our primary case, we assume that we have multiple \emph{linked} samples by the same (unknown) author, which we call the \emph{version control assumption}.
+For example, we may have multiple code samples corresponding to an account on a version control system.
 We refer to this case as \emph{multiple sample attribution} or as \emph{account attribution}.

-Formally, we have a set of source code samples $D$ which was written by an unknown author $A$ and a set of $n$ suspects $A_1 \ldots A_n$, and for each suspect $A_i$ we have a set of samples $D_i$.
-We then want to correctly attribute $D$ to an $A_i$.
+Formally, we have a set of source code samples $D$ written by an unknown author $A$ and a set of $n$ suspects $S=\{A_1 \ldots A_n\}$, and for each suspect $A_i$ we have a set of samples $D_i$.
+Our goal is to correctly attribute $D$ to an $A_i$.
 Where not otherwise stated, we assume the \emph{closed world}, in which one of the $n$ suspects is the true author.

-While we believe that most forms of segmentation naturally lead to linking, we acknowledge that by presenting a technique based on linking we may create the assumption that to defend against it one only needs to contribute in a way which cannot be linked, such as through guest ``accounts'' or throwaway accounts.
-Therefore, we not only evaluate the baseline where the cardinallity of our code sample sets is always 1, but also present ways analysts can interpret the results to compensate for the lower accuracy.
+While we believe that most forms of segmentation naturally lead to linking, we acknowledge that by presenting a technique based on linking we may create the assumption that to defend against it one only needs to contribute in a way which prevents linking, such as through guest ``accounts'' or throwaway accounts.
+Therefore, we not only evaluate the baseline where the cardinality of our code sample sets is 1, but also present ways analysts can interpret the results to compensate for the lower accuracy.
 We refer to this scenario as \emph{single sample attribution}.
+Thus, while we show that the version control assumption makes attribution easier and more accurate, it is not a prerequisite for attribution.